kunhwiko/concepts/systems/networks.md

 NAT
    Steps
-      a) assign private IP addresses within common network
+      1) assign private IP addresses within common network
-      b) NAT devices maps private IP addresses to a single public IP address
+      2) NAT devices maps private IP addresses to a single public IP address
-      c) send to destination address with mapped public IP address as the source
+      3) send to destination address with mapped public IP address as the source
-      d) when host at destination tries to send a packet to a host within the network, use demultiplexing IDs (L4 protocol) to find host
+      4) when host at destination tries to send a packet to a host within the network, use demultiplexing IDs (L4 protocol) to find host
    Disadvantages
-      a) difficult to distinguish devices
+      - difficult to distinguish devices
-      b) can't connect to hosts within the private network (address unknown) until they send a message first
+      - can't connect to hosts within the private network (address unknown) until they send a message first
 ```

 ##### Discovery